-Corequisites: NURS 312, 316, or 330; or permission
+Corequisites: NURS 330, 312, or 316 or permission

 Provides students with opportunities to apply the nursing process with children and their families in a variety of settings and demonstrate nursing professionalism in their interactions with individuals, families, and community.
 Increases students' ability to perform comprehensive health assessments and collaborate with members of the health care team to identify problems, plan, intervene, and evaluate care for children and families.
 Emphasizes safe, comprehensive, evidence-based nursing care, and professional standards of practice.